cunarist/rinf/README.md

 ## 🖥️ Platform Support

 All platforms available with Flutter are [tested](https://github.com/cunarist/rust-in-flutter/actions/workflows/build_test.yaml?query=branch%3Amain) and supported.
-Challenging build settings are automatically handled by this package.
+Challenging build settings are automatically handled by this framework.

 - ✅ Linux: Tested and supported
 - ✅ Android: Tested and supported